 Dismissing painful details started out as a defense mechanism, I suspect, but quickly became a genetic trait as ingrained as my black hair, hazel eyes and crooked smile.
-Subplots of fear and powerlessness lack any real substance, the half-felt spasms of phantom memories severed decades in the past.
-The short time I spent on the streets of hell as a kid seems more like a vivid nightmare now than horrific events I barely survived.
+Much like the anger and alcohol that would rise up to defend me when those repressed details came bubbling back to the surface in the many years to follow.
+Nothing stays buried forever.
+Subplots of abandonment and fear became half-felt spasms of phantom memories severed decades in the past and waiting like zombies hungry for blood and pain.
+I was always the Huckleberry.

 We lived in a one bedroom, one bath apartment with a kitchen and living room combination filling the rest of the minimal square footage.
 Bric-a-brac gathered at thrift stores and garage sales was customized and commingled to create a living diorama that moved from surface to surface, tracing the short and adventurous journey we had taken thus far.
+Books and articles of every description.
+A small laughing buddha.
+A half-melted, multicolored candle from the craft fair we attended every Sunday in the summer.
+A silver picture frame with my two-year-old head brushing the top edge and my dad’s outstretched arms just visible at the bottom.
 Sentimentality transformed into social commentary, like the traditional Japanese art of Kintsukuroi where cracked pottery is repaired with melted gold, the resulting work considered more rare and more valuable than an undamaged original.